 Freshwater as a phenomenon in international law is notoriously multifaceted.
 Water appears as a public good, and also as an economic good; it appears as a human right and also as a state’s right; it is addressed by the principle of sovereignty over natural resources and it also figures in the common heritage discourse.

-At the level of practical application there are the different usages of water -including domestic use, food production, industry, hydropower), and multiple legal regimes applying to, or designed for, one or more of these usages.
-The combination of variables yields a fantastically wide-ranging picture, both in legal substance and procedure.
+At the level of practical application there are different usages of water -including domestic use, food production, industry, hydropower-, and multiple legal regimes applying to one or more of these usages.
+The combination of variables yields a fantastically wide-ranging picture, both in normative substance and procedure.

-- Regarding the aspects of natural resources and human rights, the present project is linked to that of Corina Heri The Emerging Human Rights of Peasants
+Regarding the aspects of natural resources and human rights, the present project is linked to that of Corina Heri The Emerging Human Rights of Peasants